For older news briefs from the home page, please refer to the Archives section of this website.

 All of our upcoming events and meetings are marked on our Calendar as well.

-• UANA Neighborhood-wide Yard Sale - TBA for Spring 2012
+• UANA General/Annual Meeting - TBA - Spring 2016

 Please see the WFU calendar to find out dates for students moving in, when classes begin, fall break, exams, holiday breaks, spring break, and commencement.